wp-plugins/wp-performance-pack/readme.txt

 * Allow individual users to reactivate Dashboard translation via profile setting.
 * Just in time localization of javascripts (requires WordPress version 3.8.1).
 * [Debug Bar](http://wordpress.org/plugins/debug-bar/) integration
+* Caching of translations to further improve translation performance.
+A persistent object cache has to be installed for this to be effective.

 == Screenshots ==